Why, When and How I Lost My Religious Faith

 Of course, that is one thing that tends to go hand in hand with firm religious belief.
 A feeling of having to do the right thing.
 Your Duty.
 It is what helped keep the masses down for years.

 After the War Dad suffered Malaria attacks for a while and eventually had a nervous breakdown.
-Post Traumatic Stress Disorder was not recognised back then.
+Post Traumatic Stress Disorder was not recognized back then.
 Such soldiers as my Dad were simply sent on their merry way once the army had finished with them.

 With no support or counselling Dad managed to keep in work but had periods of ill health.
 This meant that money was always tight for us.
 I always thought that his religious upbringing must have made the war extremely hard for him.
 After all killing is a sin.